artsybeez/artsybeez/README.md

 ![Welcome](https://vaxerski.xyz/github/TopGif.gif)

 ![Divider](https://vaxerski.xyz/github/aboutme2.gif)
 I'm currently a 9th grader who has grown massive interest in code, and I'm diving into the world of coding at jCoders, where right now I'm learning JavaScript basics.
-Although I'm very passionate about programming and may be one of my career options, my main aspiration is becoming a neurosurgeon.
-Weird combo of interests haha <br/>
+Although I'm very passionate about programming and may be one of my career options. <br/>
 <br/>
 While I'm not coding, I'm either hibernating in my room, sketching, editing vids/pics, or chatting with my homegirls.
 Productive?
 You can be the judge of that.
 I also LOOOOVE watching movies and series, especially if it's in another language.
 <br/>